AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v22/modules/module7/ex3.md

 ![ACOP](./images/journeywait.png)

 Your journey now looks like this.
 On the right side of the screen you need to configure the wait time.
-Set it to 20 seconds.
+Set it to 1 minute.
 This will give plenty of time for the profile attributes to be available after the event fires.

 ![ACOP](./images/journeywait1.png)